|

 deplored.
 But the designers of the Reciva processor board must also

-take some responsibility as their board requires three power voltages
+take some responsibility as their board requires three separate voltages

 to work.
 One is already converted from another on the board but why